Are you a part of the gig economy? If you’re like most of the American workforce, then your answer is yes.

 1. Research What Others Are Charging (or Paying) in Your Industry

-Although you don’t want to base your price off of other freelancers, you do want to ensure you’re pricing yourself competitively.
+Although you don’t want to base your price on other freelancers, you do want to ensure you’re pricing yourself competitively.
 You want to be at or slightly higher (or lower, depending on your strategy) than your counterparts.

 There are several ways you can gather this intel.
 You can either search on Google for freelancers in your industry.
 Visit their sites to see if they post their experience and rates.